szcf-weiya/MonotoneDecomposition.jl/docs/src/index.md

 Check the following paper for more details.

 > Lijun Wang, Xiaodan Fan, Hongyu Zhao, and Jun S. Liu.
-"Decomposition with Monotone B-splines: Fitting and Testing"
+“Decomposition with Monotone B-Splines: Fitting and Testing.” arXiv, January 12, 2024. <http://arxiv.org/abs/2401.06383.>
 >